-We help clients with all the issues affecting their cross-border acquisitions, divestitures, operations and activities, including:
+We help clients with all the issues affecting their cross-border transactions, acquisitions, divestitures, operations and activities, including:

 Our team has helped several clients develop and implement anti-corruption policies and conducted FCPA due diligence and training.
 We have minimized U.S. and target-country tax and legal burdens, supported on-going import/export compliance in the U.S. and target countries, developed international services and distribution agreements, and managed cross-border litigation matters, including the discovery process for U.S. companies facing disputes abroad.
 We also regularly represent motor carriers before federal and state regulatory agencies in the United States.

 Our lawyers have developed expatriate and global employment-related policies for the cross-border movement of personnel.
 We have had specific experience with personnel movements to Australia, Brazil, China, the Czech Republic, India, Mexico, Norway, Singapore and South Korea.